 Can guinea pigs throw up?
-Rodents, in general, do not throw up.
-Guinea pigs belong in the rodent family and therefore, they are not able to throw up.
-There are certain exceptions however; rarely, guinea pigs might burp out certain things from their stomach and throat, but not throw up as most mammals do.
-Guinea pigs have body characteristics that don’t allow throwing up, due to a less muscular diaphragm, thin muscles under the chest and lungs, and tight stomach that stops content to move upward toward the throat.
+Guinea pigs are not able to throw up.
+There are certain exceptions, however, rarely.
+They might burp out certain things from their stomach and throat, but not throw up as most mammals do.
+Also, they have body characteristics that don’t allow throwing up and stops content to move upward toward the throat.

-Guinea pigs vomit very rarely, and when they do, it is not typical vomiting, but more like nausea and removing of foreign bodies from the insides or toxins and objects.
+Guinea pigs vomit very rarely.
+When they do, it is not typical vomiting, but more like nausea and removing of foreign bodies from the insides or toxins and objects.
 When the cavy does something like this, it is of no great concern, but it is worthy of a veterinarian to check up.

-So, why do guinea pigs throw up?
-Their throwing up is not due to nausea, as it is with mammals and humans, but most likely congestion of ingesting hair, or food and hair out of another guinea pig (in case you have more than one).
+Guinea pigs’ throwing up is not due to nausea, as it is with mammals and humans, but most likely congestion of ingesting hair, or food and hair out of another guinea pig.
 This is not harmless and can be compared to cats coughing up their own hairs as a hairball.

 Another reason why a guinea pig would throw up is eating foods with mold on them.
 The signs of a cavy that has eaten moldy foods are strange and uneven growth, often throwing up and/or swollen vulvas.

 Another possible cause for throwing up can be a gastric ulcer.
-If the cavy seems pale especially around the mouth (where you can see its circulation, pale mouth versus red-pink mouth), so this means the cavy suffers from blood loss due to the ulcer, and in this case, the ulcer has to be removed and treated by a veterinarian.
+If the cavy seems pale, especially around the mouth, this means the cavy suffers from blood loss due to the ulcer.
+In this case, the ulcer has to be removed and treated by a veterinarian.

-And, what causes the Ileus?
-This can be triggered or caused by another, underlying condition that makes the guinea pig lose appetite.
-Often, moving around the cage, another guinea pig introduced, respiratory infections and issues, or ectoparasite in the system (lice for example) will stress out the guinea pig that much, that it loses the appetite and develops Ileus.
-In other words, now the least you can do is watch out for the stress and anxiety factors of your adorable cavy!
+This can be triggered or caused by another underlying condition that makes the guinea pig lose appetite.
+Often, moving around the cage, another guinea pig introduced, respiratory infections and issues, or ectoparasite in the system will stress out the guinea pig that much.
+This loses the appetite and develops Ileus.

-To ensure there are no teeth problems, look out for mouth odor and smelly breath in the cavy, or grumpy and nervous behavior especially during eating, wet chin constantly, weight loss, eating certain foods and avoiding hay, dropping pellets and being unable to keep them in the mouth, or teeth under a strange angle.
+To ensure there are no teeth problems, look out for mouth odor and smelly breath in the cavy.
+They can be grumpy and nervous behavior, especially during eating, wet chin constantly, weight loss, eating certain foods and avoiding hay, dropping pellets, and being unable to keep them in the mouth, or teeth under a strange angle.

 How to Prevent Poisoning in Guinea Pigs?

-A simple solution is to close out a certain area as play space if you cannot remove all floor items in the whole home.
-It can be an area of a few feet or several feet, enclosed, with toys and safe floor-space.
+A simple solution is to close out a certain area as a play space if you cannot remove all floor items in the whole home.
+It can be an area of a few feet or several feet, enclosed, with toys and safe floor space.
 At least try to enclose the safest space you can get.

 Which Foods Make the Guinea Pig Nauseous or Uncomfortable?